Skip to content

 We expect parties to honour their responsibilities under the record of agreement and we will view any failure to comply as a serious matter.

-If the dispute is not resolved, the DRO will recommend to the CDRO whether it is appropriate to issue a dispute resolution order or issue a certificate of conciliation (dispute not resolved), enabling either party to make an application to VCAT.
+If the dispute is not resolved, we will determine whether it is appropriate to issue a dispute resolution order or issue a certificate of conciliation (dispute not resolved).
+This will enable either party to make an application to VCAT.
 Visit the Building and construction section of the VCAT website.

 Dispute resolution order